 *BUTTERFLIES – RGV JEWELS

-Over 300 species of butterflies have been recorded in the Lower Rio Grande Valley, making it by far the richest butterflying area in the U.S. And this tour, led by lepidoptera experts from the Festival, is to our most productive site – the National Butterfly Center in Mission, the flagship of the North American Butterfly Association, with a list of 237 butterflies and over 275 birds.
+Over 300 species of butterflies have been recorded in the Lower Rio Grande Valley, making it by far the richest butterflying area in the U.S. This tour, led by lepidoptera experts, is to our most productive site – the National Butterfly Center in Mission, the flagship of the North American Butterfly Association, with a list of 237 butterflies and over 275 birds.
 Looking up or down, you won’t be disappointed.

-Targets: Silver-banded Hairstreak, Red-bordered Pixie, Zebra Heliconian, Malachite, Band-celled Sister, Mexican Bluewing, Guava Skipper, Potrillo Skipper, rarities.
+Targets: Silver-banded Hairstreak, Red-bordered Pixie, Zebra Heliconian, Malachite, Band-celled Sister, Mexican Bluewing, Guava Skipper, Potrillo Skipper, rarities show up anytime.

 *COLLEY’S “PRIVATE” ISLAND